BobbyWong66/PV-plant-dataset-of-China/README.md

 # PV-plant-dataset-of-China
-PV plant vector dataset of China for year 2023.
+## A PV plant vector dataset of China for year 2023
+The PV plant dataset with precise location, installation date, regional slope, regional landcover and province information for each PV plant can be found in the zip file.